 Therefore, it is best to discuss these "potential costs" with the organization before signing up to avoid being caught off guard.

 No need!
-Surrogacy costs are usuallyStaged paymentsof Kyrgyzstan is usually paid off in 7-8 payments.
+Surrogacy costs are usuallyStaged paymentsIn the case of Kyrgyzstan, the payment is usually made in 7-8 installments.

 For example: